gabor-meszaros/udacity-miwok-starter-code/README.md

 Miwok App
 ===================================

+**Important: This repository contains the updated version of the app.
+Some students had issue with the migration/import process on their computer so I updated to the latest version with Android Stuido and made the result available for them.**

 This app displays lists of vocabulary words for the user to learn the Miwok language.
 Used in a Udacity course in the Beginning Android Nanodegree.